Lives and works in Washington State

 Art Instructor, Clark College, Continuing Education, instruct art classes and workshops, Vancouver, WA, March 2019

-Art Teacher, adult art classes, trained art teachers in art and art education, Art Discovery Coordinator, Evergreen School District, Vancouver, WA, 2012 – 2017
+Art Teacher, adult art classes, trained art teachers in art and art education and taught kindergarten - fifth-grade art classes, Art Discovery School Coordinator, Evergreen School District, Vancouver, WA, 2011 - 2017

 Artist Trust 2016 Benefit Art Auction, Catalog.
 Seattle, WA. p.
 10. 2016.